A Review of Indoor Millimeter Wave Device-based Localization and Device-free Sensing Technologies and Applications: Introduction

 The remainder of this paper expresses three purposes: to cover the characteristics of \ac{mmw} propagation and communication/sensing hardware that impacts localization and sensing performance, including standardization efforts (Sections~\ref{sec:chan} through~\ref{sec:std}); to detail the state of the art in device-based \ac{mmw} localization (Section~\ref{sec:localgo}) and in device-free \ac{mmw} sensing (Section~\ref{sec:radarsurv}); and finally to discuss our findings, discuss promising research avenues, and draw concluding remarks (Sections~\ref{sec:disc} and~\ref{sec:concl}).

 In particular, Sections~\ref{sec:localgo} and~\ref{sec:radarsurv} constitute the core of our technological survey.
 Section~\ref{sec:localgo} discusses device-based localization algorithms for indoor environments, whereas Section~\ref{sec:radarsurv} presents several approaches for radar-based device-free localization.
-Each section is organized to first present the section topic, and then add progressively more details related to the typical techniques appropriate for each section, the hardware typically used in testbeds, and the description of each surveyed approach.
-Each section includes summary tables to help the reader navigate the contents and extract key information.
+Each section is organized to first present the section topic, and then to add progressively more details related to the typical techniques appropriate for each section, the hardware typically used in testbeds, and the description of each surveyed approach.
+We also include summary tables to help the reader navigate the contents and extract key information.
 Both Sections~\ref{sec:localgo} and~\ref{sec:radarsurv} end with a summary of the most relevant aspects and findings.

+Fig.~\ref{fig:surveyorg} represents the organization of the survey as a mind map, starting from Section~\ref{sec:chan} (top right), proceeding clockwise, and concluding with Section~\ref{sec:disc}.